breandan/breandan/research/statement.md

 [Knowledge graphs](https://arxiv.org/pdf/2003.02320.pdf) are another important type of graph structure used to represent relations between concepts, e.g. on wikis and other web based content management systems.

 Our goal is to apply graphs to understand the relationships between natural and formal languages in software repositories.
-These contain a variety of file formats, each with varying grammar and implicit or explicit link structure.
-Building custom pattern matchers for each format and its relatives requires a lot of human effort.
-Yet all of these are essentially graphs with different schema and labels.
+Software repositories contain a variety of file formats, each with varying grammar and implicit or explicit link structure.
+All of these documents are essentially graphs with different schema and labels.

 ## Roadmap

-I believe that if we are going to teach machines to read and write code, they must start by learning very simple languages.
+I believe that if we are going to teach machines to read and write code, we must start by learning very simple languages.
 According to Noam Chomsky, the simplest type of language is a regular language.

 ### Program synthesis

-Most program synthesis research starts at the top of the Chomsky hierarchy.
+Most program synthesis attempts to synthesize Turing Complete languages at the top of the Chomsky hierarchy.
 Instead, we start at the bottom, and build our way up.

 - Synthesize a finite state automaton (regular)
 - Use Angulin's L* algorithm as an oracle